Donaldpherman/PigLatinParser/README.md

 Language parser I wrote using flex and bison.

-Use Flex 2.5.4 and Bison 2.4.1 plus visual studios 2017 to create this project.
+Used Flex 2.5.4 and Bison 2.4.1 plus visual studios 2017 to create this project.

 Files loaded must have an empty line at the end to work correctly.